BrunoRoemers/daobrussels/README.md

 To create a new migration: `npx payload migrate:create <name-of-migration>`

+## Useful commands
+- `npx prettier . --write` to format the code
+- `npx payload generate:types` to generate the types

 ## Payload Website Template

 This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.